adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

   projects:
     - # absolute path to the project folder
       projectPath: /Users/{username}/some/path/to/xyz-aem
-      # relative path(s) (w.r.t. the project folder) to the existing content package(s) that needs to be restructured
+      # Array of relative path(s) (w.r.t. the project folder) to the existing content package(s) that needs to be restructured.
-      # (expects one or more relative paths to be provided in array format)
+      # NOTE : only content packages are expected here, NOT bundle/jar artifacts
       existingContentPackageFolder:
         - /ui.apps
         - /ui.content